e45lee/artifact-boolean-algebras/README.md

 - Open the artifact folder in VSCode, the one that contains .devcontainer/
 - Open up the VSCode search (at the top of the window).
 - Search ">Dev Containers: Reopen in Container" and choose that option.
 - If this fails, make sure you have done the Getting Started Guide and has created a container.
 - Now you should see the artifact folder open.
 - Right-click on the .vsix file and select install extension.
 - Create a file "test.flix" and begin typing, you should see the highlighting and error reporting.

 ## Reusability Guide (Proofs)

 In general, the base calculi (stored in [proofs/Base](Base)) and can be reused to serve as the basis of a soundness proof for a specific instantiation of a qualifier calculus to concrete qualifiers and interpretations.
-In particular, to construct our proofs of soundness for our effect-exclusion dervied calculs we started from our base calculus proof and extended it with the new terms and reduction rules -- features -- present in each extension, taking care to assign meaningful and reasonable interpretations of qualifiers as well, as one would do on paper as well.
+In particular, to construct our proofs of soundness for our effect-exclusion derived calculus we started from our base calculus proof and extended it with the new terms and reduction rules -- features -- present in each extension, taking care to assign meaningful and reasonable interpretations of qualifiers as well, as one would do on paper as well.

 # Reusability Guide (Flix)
 The Flix programming language is fully open source and extensively documented.